-This warranty will be in effect from the date of delivery to the first retail consumer or the date the Product is first put into use, whichever occurs first and for the following periods:
+This limited warranty will be in effect from (1) the date of delivery to the first retail consumer, or (2) the date the product is first put into use, whichever occurs first and for the applicable period below:

-1. TWENTY-FOUR (24) CONSECUTIVE MONTHS, for private, recreational use except for the items covered in points (3) and (4) below;
+- 1. TWENTY-FOUR (24) consecutive months, for private use owners, except for the items covered in points (3) and (4) below. - 2.
+TWELVE (12) consecutive months, for commercial use owners, except for the items covered in points (3) and (4) below.